Franklin-Kimatu/GoHire/README.md

 Authors
 Kimatu Franklin - Initial work

+## Bugs
+* Displaying the favorite players that are added by the user.
+* Implementing the search widget for users to search a player and the attribute.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details